garyyu/randsim/README.md

 $ ./randsim-sse 1000 2 2
 ```

-The result is a distribution of 'time' to find these random numbers, splited into 256 'time' grid.
+The result is a distribution of 'time' to find these random numbers, splited into 256 'time' grids.

 # License